HTTP API authorization

 Introspection

 Like the other endpoints, it is protected by client authentication.
 A client can always introspect its own access tokens.
 A client with introspect_oauth_tokens:{projectKey} permission (also implied by manage_project) can introspect any access token in that project, even if it was issued to a different client.
-If the requesting client does not have permission to introspect the given token, it is treated as not active and no further information is returned.
+If the requesting client does not have the permission to introspect the given token, it is treated as not active and no further information is returned.

 Example request